cbodden/gcp_dyndns/README.md

 gcp_dyndns.sh
 ====

-    A script to enable automated updates to the A record in Google Cloud DNS for usage similar to DYNDNS
+    A script that reads your current IP address as assigned by your isp to enable automated updates to the A record in Google Cloud DNS for usage similar to DYNDNS

 Usage
 ----